CrazyInfin8/Mino/README.md

 Libraries like [**Fenster**](https://github.com/zserge/fenster) are way too bare bones and not easy for people to dig into it's code (and had some subtle problems I had to change anyway).
 While Mino is trying to be minimalist, it is still trying to be approachable.
 Mino is a lot more verbose as it encourages people to dig into it's source code.
 Mino also provides a little more than the bare minimum to make it easier to use such as a graphic api interface (TODO), math types such as vectors and matrices, gamepad support, audio synthesis (TODO), etc.

 Libraries like [**GLBind**](https://github.com/mackron/glbind) still require the user to initialize stuff like the window per each platform.
-Mino is meant to set everything up without having the user touch a single platform specific header (In the future, it might even remove the C standard library from it's dependency).
+Mino is meant to set everything up without having the user touch a single platform specific header.